lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

-# DotA 2 Space Modifier (The Holy Grail of Triple Keyboard Layouts)
+# DotA 2 Space Modifier:
+# The Holy Grail of Triple Keyboard Layouts

 ### What is this?